ARTICLE 1 – ORGANIZATION

 Section 4.
-Meetings of the Board of Directors (BOD) of this Association shall be called upon by the Chairman of the Board and/or thirty percent (30%) of the board members at least once a year.
+Meetings of the Board of Directors (BOD) of this Association shall be called by the Chairman of the Board and/or thirty percent (30%) of the board members at least once a year.

 ARTICLE 5 - VOTING

 Section 4.
-No inspector of election shall be a candidate for office or shall be an interested party in the question being voted upon.
+No Inspector of Election shall be a candidate for office or shall be an interested party in the question being voted upon.

 ARTICLE 6 – EXECUTIVE COMMITTEE (EC)

 Section 1.
 The EC consists of the President, Vice President, Treasurer, Secretary, various functional Directors and Section Chairpersons for various disciplines in the oil and gas industry.
 The Sections shall

 include but not be limited to the following fields: Upstream (exploration, production, reservoir engineering), Midstream (pipeline, oil/gas marketing, transportation) and Downstream (petrochemical, refining), and Project Management, Business, and Petroleum Law.
 The leadership team of the EC consists of the President, the Vice President, and the Treasurer.